Russia Facts for Kids

 Russia kids - image by Vikulin

 Russia is among the ten largest economies in the world and the world's third biggest gold producer after China and Australia.
+And Russia is one of the leading producers of natural gas and oil as well as metals.

 The Russian Federation belongs to the BRICS countries.
 The BRICS are an association of the world's major emerging economies and include Brazil, Russia, India, China and South Africa.

-Russia is one of the leading producers of natural gas and oil as well as metals.
 The main agricultural products are grains, sugar beets, sunflower seeds and vegetables and fruits as well as beef and milk.

 The country's main trading partners are China, Germany, Netherlands, Belarus and the USA.